StarRocks/starrocks/docs/sql-reference/sql-functions/string-functions/upper.md

 ## Parameters

-- `str`：The string that needs to be converted.
-If `str` is not a string, implicit cast will be performed first.
+- `str`: the string to convert.
+If `str` is not a string type, it will try implicit cast first.

 ## Return value